rincemathew/uneducated-coder/undeucated/2.1. JAVASCRIPT/javascript short/readme.md

 forEach method iterate over each element of the array and perform some action on each element.

 #### What are functions is JS? what are the types of functions?
+A function is a reusable block of code that performs a specific task.

+types - Names function, Anonymous function, function expression, Arrow Function, IIFE, Callback Function, Higher-Order Function.

 #### What is the difference between named and anonymous functions? when to use what is applications?
+Named Functions have a name identifier. use named functions for big and complex logics.
+Use when you want to reuse one function at multiple places.

+Anonymous functions do not have a name identifier and cannot be referenced directly by name.
+Use anonymous functions for small logics.
+Use when want to use a function in a single place.

 #### What is function expressions in JS?
+A function expression is a way to define a function by assigning it to a variable.

 #### What are Arrow funtions in JS?
 What is it use?
+Arrow functions, also know as fat arrow functions, is a simpler and shorter way for defining functions in Javascript.

 #### What are Callback functions?
 What is it use?

 #### What is Higher-order function in JS?

 #### What is the difference between arguments and parameters?

 #### in how many ways can you pass arguments to a function?

+#### How do you use default parameters in a function?

+#### What is the use of event handling in JS?

+#### What are First-Class functions in JS?

+#### What are Pure and Impure functions in JS?

+#### What is Function Curring in JS?

+#### What are call, apply, bind methods in JS?

 functions
 1:26:37